syncfusion-content/maui-docs/MAUI/Maps/selection.md

 You can customize the below appearance of the selected shape.

-* **SelectedShapeFill** - Change the background color of the selected shape using the [`SelectedShapeFill`]() property.If SelectedShapeFill is null then the saturated color of the shape will be applied.
+* **SelectedShapeFill** - Change the background color of the selected shape using the [`SelectedShapeFill`]() property.
+If SelectedShapeFill is null then the saturated color of the shape will be applied.
 If SelectedShapeFill is Transparent, then the UI changes will not occur.
 * **SelectedShapeStrokeThickness** - Change the stroke width of the selected shape using the [`SelectedShapeStrokeThickness`]() property.
 * **SelectedShapeStroke** - Change the stroke color of the selected shape using the [`SelectedShapeStroke`]() property.